umbraco/UmbracoDocs/marketplace-and-integrations/integrations/semrush.md

 ## How To Use

-Once the package is installed either from [NuGet](https://www.nuget.org/packages/Umbraco.Cms.Integrations.Seo.Semrush) or via the zip file available at our.umbraco.com _(link TBC when published)_, the integration is made available in the Umbraco back-office as a content app.
+Once the package is installed, the integration is made available in the Umbraco backoffice as a content app.

 The interface is available for all types of content items as well as for all user groups.
-Either using an existing content field as a starting point, or by entering a custom phrase, a keyword search tool can be made for different metrics across various markets.
+Either using an existing content field as a starting point, or by entering a custom phrase, a keyword search can be initiated.
+The results can be filtered for different metrics across various markets.

 Administrators are provided with additional features for managing the connectivity with their organization's account with Semrush.